codecentric/microsoft-entra-id-playground/README.md

-# Entra ID service to service communication example
+# Microsoft Entra ID service-to-service authentication playground

 This repository provides a playground to experiment with service to service communication between custom services.